danidask/kicad2jlcpcb/README.md

 Kicad will generate a xml file with all the parts and pass it to the script as %I argument.
 The script will parse the xml file and generate the fabrication files with the necessary format.

+#### More options

+Open a terminal window and type `kicad2jlcpcb -h` to find out more about the available optional arguments

 ### Example output

 The files generated will have the format you can see in [examples](https://github.com/danidask/kicad2jlcpcb/tree/master/examples)

 ## Contributing